glbala87/ELLA_tool/README.md

 You can connect a debugger to Node.js instance on port `5859` to play around.

 Use `browser.debug()` in a test file to pause the execution of the tests.
+It will present a REPL (in recent webdriverio versions, from 4.7?) where can you interact with webdriverio client to try out various commands, like `browser.element(...)`.
-This let's you use the browser's console to experiment and inspect variables.
+It's also useful to head over to the browser's console to experiment and inspect variables.
-Hit 'return' in the shell where you ran `make wdio` to continue.
+Hit 'Ctrl-c' in the REPL to continue the test run.